sleepyfran/readder/README.md

-# readder-web
+# Readder 📖
-📖 Read your favorite text subreddits posts based on how much time you have
+Read your favorite text subreddits posts based on how much time you have

+Also available as an [iOS app](https://github.com/sleepyfran/readder-ios).